 3.1 Prefer going in smaller groups

 3.2 Use local transport when it makes sense

-3.3 Dispose your waste safely.
-Sort your trash.
+3.3 Dispose of your waste safely.
+Sort your rubbish.

 3.4 Be aware of hygiene and respect rules related hereto